bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 | hap1 | 401 | 392 | 9 | 0 | 24 | 94.3% |
 | hap2 | 394 | 384 | 10 | 3 | 28 | 92.8% |

+- assembly mapping reads using the pacbiohifi mapping and the coverage for the haplotypes -- bamtools coverage stats for hap1

+  -- bamtools coverage stats for hap2